CubesCocktail/CubesCocktail/README.md

 - ⚔️ [ItemDrink](https://github.com/CubesCocktail/ItemDrink), to create custom items with special abilities
 - 🧟 [MobDrink](https://github.com/CubesCocktail/MobDrink), to create custom mobs

-### Download
+### Building

-You can download the latest build of CubesCocktail from the [Jenkins page](http://49.12.216.90:8080/job/CubesCocktail/).
+In order to build your own copy of the plugin you need to build [JummesLibs](https://github.com/ZamponiMarco/JummesLibs) and publish it to the local Maven repository.

-You can also compile the plugin by yourself using Maven.
+After building JummesLibs, you can simply build CubesCocktail using Maven, executing the Maven install task.

 ### Installation